 2. Raise your ‘Yang’ energy with a *light* workout in the morning.

-The idea is that when the sun rises, Yang energy on Earth will slowly rise too.
-The human body needs to be in harmonization with that.
-Therefore, after you wake up, move your body such that its Yang energy can rise gradually too.
+When the sun rises, Yang energy on Earth will slowly rise too.
+The human body needs to be in harmonization with nature.
+Therefore, after you wake up, move your body, so that your Yang energy within the body can rise gradually too.

 Start your day with some light exercise.
-Think of simply walking around your hotel room, lol.
-Skip the hardcore workouts, in fact, in winter, skip any workout that makes you sweat, because you’ll exhaust too much energy (over-exhaust Yang qi / 耗气) when in winter, you should be conserving energy.
+Think of simply walking around your hotel room, or simple stretches.
+Skip hardcore workouts.
+In fact, in winter, skip any workout that makes you sweat significantly, because you’ll exhaust too much energy (over-exhaust Yang qi / 耗气) when in winter season, you should be conserving energy.

-If I’m in the mood, I’ll do a maximum of 1-2 sets of yoga sun salutations in the hotel room in the morning, just to loosen up my joints, especially if I’ve brought my travel yoga mat.
+If I’m in the mood, I’ll do a maximum of 1-2 sets of yoga sun salutations in the hotel room, especially if I’ve brought my travel yoga mat.
+Or I will just do some easy warm-up stretches to loosen up my joints.

 Shower only when necessary.
 Minimize the frequency of hair-washing.

-In winter, as an alternative, take a warm towel to wipe down your body.
+In winter, as an alternative to actual showering, use a warm towel to wipe down your body.
 Shower every other day instead of every day.
 Also, minimize the frequency of hair-washing, such as washing it once every two days or even longer.
-This is personally very difficult for me to follow because I can’t sleep if I didn’t shower or wash my hair!
+This is personally very difficult for me to follow because being a cleanliness freak, I wash my hair everyday!

 If you must shower, take moderately-hot showers in the DAYTIME.